ivan-madjarov/pm-agent-cfg/README.md

 The scripts are self-contained and require no external dependencies beyond the target platform's built-in shell capabilities.

 ## Deployment

+**IMPORTANT**: This is proprietary Mitel software.
+Only deploy within authorized Mitel infrastructure and follow all Mitel security policies and procedures.

 ### Single Server Deployment
 Copy the appropriate script to your target system and run: